-Andrea Hutton, author of Bald is Better with Earrings, A Survivor’s Guide to Getting Through Breast Cancer, will speak and sign copies of her book at Antioch University Santa Barbara on Wednesday, July 15, from 5 to 7 p.m. with an author talk at 6 p.m.
-Light refreshments will be provided.
+Andrea Hutton, author of Bald is Better with Earrings, A Survivor’s Guide to Getting Through Breast Cancer, spoke, answered questions from the crowd, and signed copies of her book at Antioch University Santa Barbara on Wednesday, July 15 in the first event of the Authors@Antioch series.

 In 2009, at the age of 41, Andrea was diagnosed with breast cancer.
 “I wanted to know everything,” said Andrea.
 “So I researched as much as I could on the web.
 I looked for books to give me an idea of what the treatments and surgery and radiation would feel like, and I couldn’t find it all in one place.
 I kept thinking somebody must have written this book.
 But they hadn’t.
 So I wrote it.”